How Do I Beat a Felony Drug Charge in Illinois?

-It’s illegal to manufacture, deliver, or possess with the intent to manufacture or deliver drugs.
+It is illegal to manufacture, deliver, or possess with the intent to manufacture or deliver drugs.
 Penalties are:

-- A sentence of 6 to 30 years and a fine up to $500,000 if 15 to 99 grams of heroin, cocaine, or morphine are involved
+- A sentence of 6 to 30 years and a fine of up to $500,000 if 15 to 99 grams of heroin, cocaine, or morphine are involved.

-Other factors that impact sentencing are:
+Other factors that impact and can increase the sentencing are:

-- The use and discharge of firearms while committing the crime
+- The use and discharge of firearms while committing the crime.

-- Delivery of drugs within 1,000 feet of a school, park, or church
+- Delivery of drugs within 1,000 feet of a school, park, or church.

-- Involvement of minors in the crime.
+- The involvement of minors in the crime.

 How to Win a Felony Drug Case

 - Police or prosecutor misconduct caused your arrest.
 You were entrapped, evidence was falsified or tampered with, or police knowingly made false claims.
-You were targeted because of your, color, race, ethnicity, or national origin.
+You were targeted because of your color, race, ethnicity, or national origin.
 Evidence showing you are innocent was withheld from you and your lawyer.

-- Dismissed on technical grounds early in the process
+- Dismissed on technical grounds early in the process.

-- Withdrawn because the judge excludes disputed evidence weakening the case
+- Withdrawn because the judge excludes disputed evidence, weakening the case.

 - Dismissed due to a plea bargain agreement.